kocherlab/pipemake/docs/filetypes.rst

 .. filetypes:

 ###################
-Pipemake File Types
+pipemake File Types
 ###################

-Pipemake operates using a combination of two file types: Snakemake files and pipeline configuration files.
+pipemake operates using a combination of two file types: Snakemake files and pipeline configuration files.

 *************************
 Snakemake files (Modules)
 *************************

-Snakemake files are used to define Pipemake **Modules**.
+Snakemake files are used to define pipemake **Modules**.
 In general, **Modules** follow the same structure and nomenclature as typical Snakemake files.
-However, Pipemake **Modules** are focused on being reusable.
+However, pipemake **Modules** are focused on being reusable.
 This is achieved by following a few key principles:

 * Limiting a **Module** to a collection of rules used to perform a particular task (align reads, call variants, annotate a genome, etc.)
 * Consistent input and output usage
 * All paths begin with the configurable term `workflow_prefix` (e.g., `os.path.join(config['paths']['workflow_prefix'], 'Data')`)
 * Using singularity containers to ensure a consistent software environment

-By following these principles, Pipemake **Modules** may be easily used in multiple pipelines.
+By following these principles, pipemake **Modules** may be easily used in multiple pipelines.
 For example, a basic snakemake file that aligns reads from a sample to a reference genome might have the following rules:

 .. code-block::